juno-r1/sophia/integration/SI.md

 ## SI-0

 Sophia Integrations, abbreviated as SIs, are internal tickets used to implement the specification of the Sophia interpreter.
-SIs are numbered in order of creation: this one is SI-0.
-The ordering is permanent.

 SIs are associated with a description of their requirements, an integration test, and the unit tests used for the components associated with the SI.
 Unit tests may be changed and reordered as is necessary.

 ## SI-1: Initialisation

 Initialise the Sophia runtime.
+The runtime returns the value from the main file, or null if the main file is empty.
+Null indicates the absence of a value.

+A file consists of a group of expressions.
+Groups return the value of the last expression.

-## SI-2: Return statement
+## SI-2: Boolean literals

-`return`
-`return <E>`

-Ends execution of the current routine and returns null to the calling routine.
-It is possible to return from the main routine.
-The returned value may be used by external utilities in future.
+`true`
+`false`

+Sophia has no concept of truthiness.
+Any expression in a boolean context (if statements, while statements) must evaluate to these values.

 ## SI-3: Numeric literals